virtualzone/openhab-geofence-bridge/README.md

 This is a small HTTP server written in JavaScript/NodeJS which acts as a bridge between Geofence applications (such as Geofency or Geofancy for iOS) and your openHAB installation.

 * Trigger a switch item when entering/leaving your geofence area
-* Check the status of your
+* Check the status of your Basic UI

 ## Installation
 Run the following commands: